The Swedish ASEA success story

 The twenty locomotives were followed by 100 “Rc2” versions.
 These latter locomotives had improvements to the thyristor circuits and more sophisticated electrical filters.
 It had been found with the earlier locomotives that the thyristor circuits caused ‘harmonic ripples’ in the signalling circuits that were in the rails!

 During construction of the “Rc2,” an extra ten were supplied with gearing for 160km/h and classified “Rc3,” and another 16 were supplied to the Austrian Railways (ÖBB) as their class “1043.”
 The Austrians, however, decided that they could do better, and instead of ordering more “1043s” from Sweden, they built their own derivative, the “1044.”
 This new design has never been particularly reliable, and to avoid further embarrassment, they’ve now withdrawn the “1043s” so that there’s nothing to compare with!
-The “1043s” have mostly returned to Sweden, where reclassified as “Rc2,” they are now in active, reliable service with private operators.
+The “1043s” have mostly returned to Sweden, where reclassified as “Rc2-ÖBB,” many are now in active, reliable service with private operators.

 In 1975, the design was improved further, with the “Rc4,” of which 150 were provided.
 This new version had a device to prevent wheel-slip during acceleration and was fitted with solid-state converters (instead of rotary) for the power supply to auxiliary apparatus.
 During the construction of these locomotives, another 15 were made for the Norwegian Railways (NSB) and classified “El.16.”
-Also, during this time, one locomotive (Rc4 1166) was sent to the USA for trials, and proved so successful that the design was adopted initially by Amtrak as their class “AEM7,” but further derivatives are now in operation with other train companies there.
+Also, during this time, one locomotive (Rc4 1166) was sent to the USA for trials, and proved so successful that the design was adopted initially by Amtrak as their class “AEM7,” but further derivatives were introduced with other train companies there.
 (As the U.S. has a strong “Buy American” lobby, ASEA allowed General Motors to build the locomotives under licence in the U.S.) Another variant during this time, was the Swedish “Rm,” of which only six were built.
-These locomotives were to be used on the Iron Ore trains (in pairs), and were fitted with automatic couplings, lower gearing for 100km/h, more weight to improve adhesion, and better heating and insulation in the cabs.
+These locomotives were to be used on the Iron Ore trains (in pairs or threes), and were fitted with automatic couplings, lower gearing for 100km/h, more weight to improve adhesion, and better heating and insulation in the cabs.
 They were not wholly successful in this duty and they have been relegated to other duties.

 In 1982, the “Rc5” appeared.
 These sixty (and subsequent) locomotives were instantly recognisable due to a different roof profile.
 Inside, however, they had a new motor (ASEA LJM 450 instead of ASEA LJH 108), better ventilators (hence the new roof profile), stronger bogies, and an improved cab with better accident protection for the driver, stronger windows and redesigned desk.